mxkopy/NLP/README.md

 G = GStore(path-to-glove.txt)
 ```
 Careful - due to the mechanics of memory-mapping, the GloVe vectors and keys need to be copied into different files.
 Which means you might run out of disk.
-However, once the process is done, you can delete the original glove.txt file.
+However, once this process is done, you can delete the original glove.txt file.

 # Usage
 Once you have the various .bin files, you can index into G like so: